 - Be on time!
 By arriving ten minutes before the interview gives a good first impression and shows that you respect the interviewers schedule.
-If something ought to happen and you realize you will not make it on time, make sure you call in advance and apologize.
+If something ought to happen, and you realize you will not make it on time, make sure you call in advance and apologize.

 - Do not be afraid of eye contact, give the interviewer a firm handshake and introduce yourself.
-It is always recommended to remember the interviewer´s name; in that way you can address the person by name during the interview.
+It is always advisable to remember the interviewer´s name; in that way you can address the person by name during the interview.

 How to stand out of the crowd?

 As a newcomer to the university, one can often encounter fierce competition.
 One advice is therefore to try to think about aspects, which make you unique.
 Have you been an active member of a student or sport association, or do you have experience with service-related tasks in other contexts?

 - Read through the job advertisement carefully.
 This will give you an overview over the personal qualities the organization is looking for, and might also enables you to come up with examples which illustrate your qualities in these areas.
 The interviewer will essentially be interested in how you will fit with the actual position.